-Subject line: New and Improved: phPIN Introduces Online Portal Preheader: Helping connect performance improvement professionals nationally P
+Email Campaign A: Subject line: Launch Announcement New and Improved: phPIN Introduces Online Portal Send-by date: Preheader: February 1, 2017 Helping connect performance improvement professionals nationally

 Audience: Already aware of phPIN

 Copy:

 The Public Health Performance Improvement Network (phPIN) is growing.
 Over the past year, the 400+ members of the phPIN listserv have shared resources, ideas, and emerging practices to help network members better serve their communities.
 As our network ballooned, our members voiced a need for an accessible and efficient online home for the listserv.